Giorgos Zampetas: Career

 Zampetas was one of the most recognized Greek musicians of all time, working in the Greek cinema of those years with stars such as Aliki Vouyouklaki.
 He appeared in many Greek film productions, and his compositions were used in many, one of the most famous being "Siko Horepse Sirtaki".
 He also worked with famous Greek composers, such as Manos Hadjidakis in 1959, and thereafter collaborated with various leading Greek musicians such as Theodorakis, Stavros Xarchakos, and many others.

 Later years

-Despite the struggles of the past decade, due to changes in music fashion, the 1990s brought about new records and releases by Zampetas.
-However, not too long after his brief revival, by 1992, he had reached not only the twilight of his career, but his life too.
-In early 1992, his health deteriorated and was diagnosed with bone cancer, which had already reached advanced stages.
-Prior to that, he had made one final appearance before his death.
+The 1990s brought about new records and releases by Zampetas.
+However, in early 1992, his health deteriorated and he was diagnosed with bone cancer, which had already reached advanced stages.

-Death
+Zampetas died at the age of 67, in the Sotiria Hospital of Athens.
+Prior to that, he had made one final stage appearance.

-Zampetas died of bone cancer at the age of 67, in the Sotiria Hospital of Athens.
 He was survived by family in Greece, as well as extended family members throughout the Greek diaspora.

 Legacy

-Zampetas is recognised as one of the most famous and most significant composers and musicians who have contributed to the Greek Laïko music genre.
+Zampetas is recognized as one of the most famous and most significant composers and musicians who have contributed to the Greek Laïko music genre.

-His former neighbourhood of Egaleo (where he had spent his late teen years and early twenties) honoured Zampetas by naming the town square in his name, to commemorate him in September 1990.
+His former neighborhood of Egaleo (where he had spent his late teen years and early twenties) honored Zampetas by naming the town square in his name, to commemorate him in September 1990.